-Today, for a number of reasons, there are many more students applying to colleges, so there are fewer available spots.
-To beat the odds, many students have increased the number of schools they apply to (15–20 isn’t uncommon).
+It doesn't help that in order to beat the odds, many students have increased the number of schools they apply to (15–20 isn’t uncommon).
 When acceptances come in, some students are offered admission at several schools, and those spots are held until they inform colleges that they are going elsewhere (or until Decision Day — May 1 — whichever comes first).
 Others are left waiting to see if they get even one offer of admission.

 In recent years, increasing numbers of students have been waitlisted at one or more selective schools, with some fearing that they won’t have a college to attend in the fall.
-Some larger elite universities have waitlists in the thousands; most of these ultimately accept only a small fraction of that number.
+Some larger elite universities have waitlists in the thousands; most of these ultimately accept only a small fraction of that number — or even zero.

 Here are the steps your high school senior should take if they are offered the waitlist at one or more schools they would like to attend.